JetBrains/kotlin-web-site/docs/topics/plugin-releases.md

 * Performance improvements
 * Evaluation of custom getters during debugging
 * Improved Change Signature refactoring
-* Code completion for type parameters
+* Code completion for type arguments
 * UML diagrams for Kotlin classes

 Learn more in: